Ahamed1993/-Excel-Sales-Analytics/README.md

 Sales Report:
 Project Vision:

-1. Craft a detailed and insightful
+1. Craft a detailed and insightful  https://github.com/Ahamed1993/-Excel-Sales-Analytics/blob/main/Customer%20Net%20Sales%20Performance%20Report.pdf

-2. Deliver a sharp comparison between Market Performance and Sales Targets for clear, data-driven insights.
+2. Deliver a sharp comparison between  for clear, data-driven insights.

 Why Sales Analytics Matters: Equip businesses with the power to not just track, but truly understand and elevate their sales performance, ensuring every decision is rooted in solid data.